-The Company and its subsidiaries receive credit ratings from three independent rating agencies: Standard & Poor's, DBRS Morningstar and A.M.
+iA Financial Corporation and its subsidiaries receive credit ratings from three independent rating agencies: Standard & Poor's, DBRS Morningstar and A.M.
 Best.
-These ratings, presented in the table below, confirm the financial strength of the Company and its subsidiaries and their ability to meet their commitments to policyholders and creditors.
+These ratings, presented in the table below, confirm the financial strength of the Company and its ability to meet its commitments to policyholders and creditors.

 In 2023, the credit ratings assigned by Standard & Poor's, DBRS Morningstar and A.M.
-Best remained unchanged, with a stable outlook for all ratings of iA Financial Corporation and its related entities, including iA Insurance.
+Best remained unchanged, with a stable outlook.